bennymeg/nx-electron/README.md

 The options that can be passed are described [here](https://github.com/bennymeg/nx-electron/blob/master/src/builders/package/schema.json).

+**NOTE**: You have to build your application before invoking this command.

 ## Making Nx Electron Application

 - Run `nx run <electron-app-name>:make [--options]` to make your application.

 The options that can be passed are described [here](https://github.com/bennymeg/nx-electron/blob/master/src/builders/package/schema.json).

+**NOTE**: You have to build your application before invoking this command.

 ## Configuring static packaging / making options